VowpalWabbit/vowpal_wabbit/demo/movielens/README.md

 for the [movielens-1M](http://files.grouplens.org/papers/ml-10m-README.html)
 dataset.

+TLDR for autodidacts: if you have two namespaces `a` and `b`, instead of the full interaction design enabled by specifying `-q ab`, you can have a rank-k interaction design by specifying `--lrq abk`.

 ### About Low-Rank Interaction Approximations ###

 In movielens-1M, a user has at most one rating per movie, and therefore